brgsteyr4goodai/chatbot/README.md

 ## Disclaimer
-The bot does not replace an actual diagnose by a certified medical professional, and replies and diagnoses may be inaccurate.
+The bot does not replace an actual diagnosis by a certified medical professional, and replies and diagnoses may be inaccurate.
 Do NOT rely on the data provided by the bot for real world use, this is a work in progress, proof-of-concept project.

 ## Legal Notice